Find Cheap Life Insurance Quotes in Your Area

-- If you decide that you no longer want the policy and ask for it to be cancelled, you may either receive a portion of premiums back or nothing at all.
+- If you decide to cancel the policy, you may either receive a portion of premiums back or nothing at all.

 - Policies are typically sold by the funeral home or an insurer associated with them (such as the Funeral Directors Life Insurance Company) instead of an independent agent.

 Pre-need funeral expense policies are also very inflexible.
 If you want to make any changes to the funeral later on or move and need to change the funeral home, you may not be able to.
-In addition, if you purchase non-guaranteed funeral insurance instead of guaranteed funeral insurance, prices aren’t locked in.
-Therefore, if the funeral home's costs for services increase and become greater than the policy's death benefit, your family would need to pay for the difference.
+In addition, prices aren't locked on a non-guaranteed funeral insurance policy.
+If the funeral home's costs for services increase and become greater than the policy's death benefit, your family would need to pay for the difference.
 On the other hand, if prices go down, your family won't receive any excess death benefit.